 The weekend before the party I also made some yummy sugar cookies and used a star cookie cutter to cut the shape.
 The day before the party they were easy enough to decorate with ready-rolled fondant icing (did I say I'm all about time-saving here?!).
 Then a couple of eyes on each one for some Super Mario Star Power – they were a hit!

-I used a paper trimmer to cut the Power Up water bottle labels, straw flags, the food tents and also the chocolate bar wrappers.
-The chocolate bar wrappers fit a Hershey's bar and you can edit them to put your child's name on them.
+I used a paper trimmer to cut the Power Up water bottle labels, straw flags, food tents and also the chocolate bar wrappers.
 I wrote a post on how I wrap my chocolate bars in foil and attach the wrappers.

 I had some leftover red and white paper straws from another party that I used to add the Mario and Luigi straw flags to.
 Once I cut the flags out I used a double-sided tape applicator to secure the flags to the straws.
 I also have a quick video on how I assemble my straw flags if you want to check that one out!

 Some of the food required a folded food tent label and others I stuck to the party containers.
 I simply cut the backing of the card in half and attached using double-sided tape.
-I wanted to come up with some fun Mario Brothers food ideas.
+I wanted to come up with some fun Super Mario Birthday party food ideas.
 So this is a complete list of what I had:

 Since it was held around lunchtime we also had a heap of hot food options to fill bellies with a little more than just sugar!

 A super finish to our Super Mario Birthday Party

 Notice how I refer to it as “our” party?!
 I think I get to do that given the effort put into it, right?!